-Regarding all injury crashes with bicyclists, roundabouts with cycle lanes appear to perform significantly worse compared to three other design types (mixed traffic, separate cycle paths and grade-separated cycle paths).
-Nevertheless, an increase of he severest crashes was noticed, regardless of the design type of the cycle facilities.
+Problem: Previous research indicated that conversions of intersections into roundabouts appear to increase the number of injury crashes with bicyclists.
+However, it was assumed that the effectiveness of roundabouts could vary according to some differences in design types of cycle, facilities and other geometrical factors.
+Method: Regression analyses on effectiveness-indices resulting from a before-and-after study of injury crashes with bicyclists at 90 roundabouts in Flanders, Belgium.
+Results: Regarding all injury crashes with bicyclists, roundabouts with cycle lanes appear to perform significantly worse compared to three other design types (mixed traffic, separate cycle paths, and grade-separated cycle paths).
+Nevertheless, an increase of the severest crashes was noticed, regardless of the design type of the cycle facilities.
 Roundabouts that are replacing signal-controlled intersections seem to have had a worse evolution compared to roundabouts on other types of intersections.
+Impact on industry: The results might affect design guidelines for roundabouts, particularly for the accommodation of bicyclists.